godatadriven/dropblox/README.md

 # 🟨🟦🟥 DropBlox 🟩🟧🟪

 Welcome!
 I'm assuming you came here to give this coding challenge a try, great!
-After all, you could be the one to take home the big price...
+After all, you could be the one to take home the big prize...
 So, let's get right to it!

 ## Quickstart 🎬